Emilia111/Getting_data/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.
 ##Code Book
 With this script two different datasets are created.
 One of them is also written in a txt file called dataset2.txt.
-Althouth they have some features in common let me explain them separately.
+Althouth they have some features in common they will be explained in different sections.
 ### 1st data set
-In step 4 of the instructions a tidy data set is asked.
-This has been built as a data frame called dataset1 in the script.
+This dataset has been built as a data frame called dataset1 in the script.
 #### Units
 The data given in the columns that are not Activities and Subject are normalized and bounded within [-1,1]
 ####Columns: